J. Michael Diaz: Career

 From 2002 to 2006, Diaz was an associate in the Houston office of the international law firm of Fulbright & Jaworski LLP, litigating complex commercial and white-collar criminal matters.
 Diaz then returned home and joined the litigation boutique Yarmuth Wilsdon Calfo, litigating the same types of cases.

 Diaz was an assistant United States attorney of the United States Attorney's Office for the Western District of Washington from 2008 to 2018, where he founded the office’s Civil Rights Program in 2011.

 Diaz was on faculty regularly between 2012 and 2017 at the DOJ's National Advocacy (Training) Center, lecturing on civil rights enforcement.
 Additionally, in 2016, Diaz lectured on the Rule of Law as part of the DOJ and State Department’s Office of Oversees Prosecutorial Training and Development in East Timor.

 Expired nomination to district court

 In 2016 President Obama nominated Diaz to be a United States district judge for the United States District Court for the Western District of Washington.
 The American Bar Association unanimously rated Diaz "Qualified" for the nomination.
 The nomination expired at the end of the 114th Congress without Senate action.

 State judicial service

-Governor Jay Inslee appointed Diaz to the King County Superior Court in December 2017, effective January 22, 2018.
+Governor Jay Inslee appointed Diaz to succeed Richard McDermott on the King County Superior Court in December 2017, effective January 22, 2018.

-As a judge, Diaz presided over approximately four dozen trial in all types of criminal, civil and domestic matters.
+As a judge, Diaz presided over approximately four dozen trials in all types of criminal, civil and domestic matters.

 Governor Inslee appointed Diaz to Division I of the Washington Court of Appeals, effective September 2022.
 He replaced Judge Jim Verellen, who retired.